 No Impact.
 The proposed project does not have environmental effects which will cause substantial adverse effects on human beings either directly or indirectly.
+Implementation of existing laws/regulations/treaties, better coordination with third party cooperating agencies/organizations, and monitoring are activities that do not adversely affect human beings.
 Rather, the proposed project is expected to reduce water quality-related problems (e.g., unsafe fish consumption) that may adversely affect human beings.